agladstein/AJ_ABC/README.md

 ```

 Use, your own absolute paths.
+If the file switch.txt exists in /home/u15/agladstein/ABC/macsSwig_AJmodels, checkque_ice.sh will submit PBS scripts.
+Once the goal is reached, switch.txt will be removed.

 #### Checking the que and remaining hrs
 The crontab files run the shell scripts checkque.sh and checkque_ice.sh check the number of completed runs in the designated directory, the number of CPU hrs left to use, and the number of jobs currently in the que.